princeOprince/w3schools-web/README.md

 # W3Schools Web Related Projects

-The objective is to practice and explore web projects on W3Schools every other day, and also incorporating my creativity and ideas from other sources.
+The objective is to practice and explore web projects on W3Schools, and also incorporating my creativity and ideas from other sources.
 The tags mark the days projects are completed.

 ## Contents